Most Expensive Morrison Neighborhoods

 Morrison home prices are not only among the most expensive in Colorado, but Morrison real estate also consistently ranks among the most expensive in America.

-Morrison is a decidedly white-collar town, with fully 86.84% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Morrison is a town of professionals, managers and sales and office workers.
-There are especially a lot of people living in Morrison who work in teaching (12.50%), healthcare (11.84%) and business and financial occupations (10.53%).
+Morrison is a decidedly white-collar town, with fully 87.41% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Morrison is a town of professionals, sales and office workers and managers.
+There are especially a lot of people living in Morrison who work in sales jobs (12.59%), teaching (11.89%) and office and administrative support (10.49%).

-The per capita income in Morrison in 2010 was $30,822, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
-This equates to an annual income of $123,288 for a family of four.
-However, Morrison contains both very wealthy and poor people as well.
+The per capita income in Morrison in 2010 was $32,663, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
+This equates to an annual income of $130,652 for a family of four.

 The people who call Morrison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morrison residents report their race to be White, followed by Asian.
-Important ancestries of people in Morrison include English, German, Irish, Danish, Italian and Scots-Irish.
+Morrison also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.50% of the town’s residents.
+Important ancestries of people in Morrison include English, German, Irish, Italian, Danish and Swedish.